felidae-reconstruction/doc/project_outline.md

  * Most tools reconstruct the rearrangements _scenario_.
 It's hardly possible to check if the given scenario really took place.
 (It could be also multiple possible scenarios)

 **MHC analysis**
+ * Analysis of the evolution of conservative and variable regions
+ * Evolution of olfactory receptors

 **Selection Analysis**